 4. Atletico Madrid 0-3 Real Madrid, La Liga, November 19, 2016

-Yeah!
-This was a local derby and Atletico had proved to be resilient under the touchline-crazy Simeone.
+This was the Madrid derby and Atletico had proven to be resilient under the touchline-crazy Simeone.
 Well, much more exciting was the fact that the PORTUGUESE JOB was started and ended by CR7, as he stunned the Vicente Calderon with a sweet hat-trick.

 3. Real Madrid 3-0 Wolfsburg, Champions League quarter-final 2nd leg, April 12, 2016

-A decisive game which Real Madrid came into with a 2 goal deficit having lost the first leg in Germany with no away goal to show.
-It was a win that would see them eventually end up as UCL winners against city rivals Atletico at the San Siro.
-He provided the opener on the night, and also the second to ensure that Real equaled the goal advantage.
+He scored the opener on the night and also the second to ensure that Real equaled the goal advantage.
 An away goal from the German outfit would have sent chills down the spines of the faithful at the Bernabeu who had come to cheer their side on.
-Ronaldo completed his hat-trick with a 25-yard freekick in the last 13 minutes of the game to send Real Madrid through on the night.
-If a hat-trick in football was ever consequential and decisive, this was one!

 2. Real Madrid 4-2 Bayern Munich, Champions League quarter-final 2nd leg, April 18, 2017

 CR7 scored twice in 5 minutes, with his third on the night culminating in 100 goals in Europe’s elite football club competition.
-With his contribution and the victory, the possibility of back to back win the UCL was very much likely, and it materialized.
+With his contribution and the victory, the possibility of a back to back win the UCL was very much likely, and it materialized.

-1. Sweden 2-3 Portugal, World Cup qualifier – European play-off 2nd leg, 19 November, 2013
+1. Sweden 2-3 Portugal, World Cup qualifier – European play-off 2nd leg, 19 November 2013